 There are different policies available which offer different levels of cover, depending on your individual needs.

 Mortgage protection life insurance - This is also known as decreasing term life insurance.
-This type of life insurance is designed to pay off your outstanding repayment mortgage in the event of your death during the policy term and the amount of cover decreases as your mortgage decreases.
+This type of life insurance is designed to pay off your outstanding repayment mortgage in the event of your death.
+The amount of cover decreases broadly in line with your outstanding mortgage amount.
+Find out more with our guide to mortgage protection insurance.

 While no one likes to think about leaving their loved ones behind, have you considered how they would cope financially after you're gone?
 If you have dependants who rely on your income, such as children or a partner, a life insurance policy could help cover the cost of any bills or debts you leave behind, such as an outstanding mortgage, credit card bills or funeral costs.

-You may need life insurance if you are:
+Life insurance may be beneficial if you are:

 A single parent - As a single parent, you may only have your salary to rely on to run your household, so who would pay the mortgage if you were no longer there?
 Life insurance could provide you with the peace of mind that comes with knowing your children would be provided for after your passing.